 5.A.3 Service Flows

-Alice has an autonomous car with subscription with the 5G network operator.
-One fine morning, Alice decides to go on a road trip from Sanfransico, CA to yellowstone national park, montana.
+Alice has an autonomous car with 5G network subscription.
+One fine morning, Alice decides to go on a road trip from San Francisco, CA to yellow-stone national park, Montana.
 The following would be the sequence of operations involved with the 5G networks

 Step 1: [AV Configuration]

-Alice turns on the AV and registers AV with registered operator.
+Alice turns on the AV and AV authenticates itself with the 5G Network..

+AV registers its data measuring sensors with the 5G network (In this case, it is Lidars, radars and camera).

-Alice programs the AV to operate in Edge assisted mode using the AV display.
+Alice programs the AV to operate in Joint Sensing and communication mode.
+(Mode is decided by the network-based applications such as Edge driving, remote driving, Extended driving, Advance driving, Platooning, co-operative awareness etc.,)

-AV initializes and uploads the configuration to the 5G network, and the 5G network acknowledges the AV with the configured mode.
+AV initializes and uploads the configuration to the network-based assistance applicationsusing 5G network, and the server acknowledges the AV with the configured mode.

 Step 2: [Registration of Autonomous Vehicle and Update for services provided by the 5G Network]